Qumulo/docs/hardware/hardware-guide.md

 search: exclude
 ---

-The Qumulo-Certified Hardware Guide is a collection of guides that provide information about getting started with a particular node type as well as reference information for front and rear drive locations, panel LEDs, drive LEDs, Integrated Lights Out (iLO), and Qumulo cluster networking.
+The Qumulo-Certified Hardware Guide is a collection of guides that provide information about getting started with a particular node type as well as reference information for front and rear drive bays, panel LEDs, drive LEDs, Integrated Lights Out (iLO), and Qumulo cluster networking.

 **Table of Contents**
 * **General Guidance**